suchialex/CINS3002-HW08/instructions.md

 <details>
   <summary>
-    ✅ Import the employee class
+    ✅ Imports
   </summary>

   - Using the from keyword, import the employee class you created in classes module
+  - Fix the import existing import statement to use validations from hw08 instead of hw07
 </details>

 <details>